-We’re all about finding the best of everything for LA kids—from super-fun malls to iconic restaurants they’ll love.
+We’re all about finding the best of everything in LA for kids—from the newest arts-and-crafts studio to iconic family-friendly restaurants.
 Of course, we couldn’t leave out museums, and this city has plenty to choose from.
 Whether you want to introduce your tykes to modern art or you’re looking for a space where they can learn and play (and touch everything!), here are LA’s 17 best museums for kids.

-Earlier this year, the colorful and fun-filled 21,000-square-feet Cayton Children’s Museum opened on the third floor of Santa Monica Place.
+The colorful and fun-filled 21,000-square-foot Cayton Children’s Museum opened on the third floor of Santa Monica Place in the summer of 2019.
 Kids can scramble their way through the Courage Climber, a mesh web of ropes suspended from the ceiling; jump into To the Rescue! (a ball pit with a recycled Coast Guard rescue boat in the middle); marvel at the Rube-Goldberg-inspired All Systems Go!
 Ball Machine, climb aboard a fire truck, get creative in the art studio and so much more.

 Hours: Mon.-Sat., 10a.m.-7p.m.; Sun.
 12p.m.-7p.m.